datalad-handbook/book/docs/usecases/Studio_user.rst

   The simplest way to tell datalad not to use git-annex for your code files is to use `datalad create -c text2git --force` command.

-  `datalad run Rscript "path-to-script.r"` will run your script.
+  the `datalad run Rscript "path-to-script.r"` will run your script.

-  Use additional options to read or write annexed files (and give more info for commit message). in your R script, use path relative to the project, not relative to the code position.
+  Use additional options to read or write annexed files (and give more info for commit message).

+  in your R script, use path relative to the project, not relative to the code position.

 Why git-annex